PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/UserTag/parentTag/variables/parentTag.md

 The parent object representing the user tag.
 It contains information about the user tag, including the ID of the parent tag associated with it.

+## Returns

+A promise that resolves to the user tag document found in the database.
+This document represents the parent tag associated with the user tag.

 ## See

  - OrganizationTagUser - The OrganizationTagUser model used to interact with the user tags collection in the database.